echille/E.-Chille-Open-Lab-Notebook/_posts/2023-05-24-Mcapitata-16S-PCR-primer-validation.md

 projects: Bhattacharya Lab, HI22 Mcap Microbiome Biogeography
 ---

 The workflow below provides step-by-step instructions for how the Bhattacharya Lab validated the 515F and 8069 (targeted the V4 region of 16S rDNA in bacteria) for microbiome analyses in *Montipora capitata*.
 These primers, while working for most other taxa, have proven troublesome in *M. capitata*, amplifying what seems to mostly be coral DNA.
 For the below samples, we performed a DNA extraction protocol that enriches for bacterial DNA, in hopes that this would alleviate the issues observed previously.
 For the validation, 3 *Montipora capitata* samples, 2 sediment samples, and 2 *Galaxea fascicularis* samples were tested.
 We find that while the primers do amplify the mitochondrial genome in *M. capitata*, enough 16S DNA was sequenced to perform the QIIME2 workflow for microbiome analysis.
+Qimme2 workflow was adapted from Dr. Emma Strand's Open Lab Notebook Post, ["Holobiont Integration 16S V4 QIIME2 Analysis Pipeline"](https://emmastrand.github.io/EmmaStrand_Notebook/16s-Analysis-Pipeline/).

 ## Sample information